If your tax credits have stopped

 To do this, you’ll need to ask for a ‘mandatory reconsideration’.
 See challenging a working or child tax credits decision for how to ask for one.

-You can make a new tax credits claim while waiting for a mandatory reconsideration but you should check with a Citizens Advice adviser first.
+If you’re able to, you can make a new tax credits claim while waiting for a mandatory reconsideration but you should check with a Citizens Advice adviser first.
 They’ll look at your circumstances to see if you’ll get a payment sooner by making a new claim or if you’ll be worse off.

 If you claim Universal Credit: